First Time Homebuyers | Essential Mortgage Programs

 In general, borrowers need higher credit scores to get a conventional loan than an FHA Loan.
 Without the backing of a federal agency, conventional lenders have a smaller appetite for risk.
 If your credit score is between 580 and 620, an FHA loan may be your only option.
 If your credit score is higher than 620, you may qualify for a program like the Conventional 97 below.

-Conventional 97 is a Fannie Mae loan program for low and moderate-income borrowers.
-Conventional 97 designed to compete directly with FHA purchase loans.
+Conventional 97 is a Fannie Mae loan program for low and moderate-income borrowers and it is designed to compete directly with FHA purchase loans.

 - 3% down